KEINOS/go-totp/README.md

 )

 // --------------------------------------------------
-//  Methods of totp.Key object
+//  Major methods of totp.Key object
 // --------------------------------------------------
+//  * You should handle the error in your code.

 // Generate the current passcode.
 //